 I used to prefer Evernote (why) over other productivity apps.
-I thought I’d never do it, but I have moved from Evernote to Apple Notes.
+I thought I’d never do it, but I gave up on Evernote.
 Here are the reasons why; in random order.

 Cross-device Evernote sync messes up my shortcuts within the app.
 After carefully organizing the shortcuts on my Mac, I turn on my (normally idle) iPad; which reverts the shortcuts back to the last time I had my iPad on.
 I couldn’t find any way to disable that.

 Another quirk is regarding mobile notes I create over Siri.
 It sometimes takes a few days before they appear on my desktop app; so I can’t rely on that at all.

 When I send an URL to Evernote on my iPhone, it takes really a long time for Evernote to capture the URL.
 I can’t do anything else meanwhile.
 It probably attempts to render & clip the webpage; while all I want to do is to bookmark the URL in Evernote.
 I couldn’t find any way to disable clipping and just saving the URL.

 When those points come together, I can say that my mobile to desktop sync experience doesn’t meet my expectations, to tell the least.

 Despite persistent user requests, Evernote Mac still doesn’t have a dark mode.
 After activating the dark mode of Mac Os Mojave, Evernote was the only bright & shiny window left, which was undesirable to tell the least.